Reviewed by Eric Johnson

 It just seems strange that men of questionable character should be considered to be solid witnesses for the Book of Mormon.

-While the movie generally shows the faith promoting parts of the story, there are several scenes that depict several controversial aspects of Mormon history.
+While the movie generally depicts the faith-promoting parts of the story, there are several scenes that portray controversial aspects of Mormon history.
 Of course, there is bickering between the witnesses on several issues, which must have been a bit jolting for some faithful Mormons in the audience.
-The Kirtland (OH) banking scandal is also portrayed, as there was a run on the bank owned by the LDS Church, leaving behind a number of innocent victims.
+The Kirtland (OH) banking scandal is also a major scene describing how a number of innocent victims were defrauded of their money.
 Because of the controversy, the film shows an argument ensuing in the Kirtland temple, with shots being fired.
+Read The Demise of the LDS Church in Kirtland.

-In another scene, Joseph Smith is criticized by Cowdery for his affair with Fanny Alger, whom historians say was Joseph Smith’s first plural wife.
-The entire scene could have confused anyone with no knowledge of Smith’s relationship with Alger, a teenager who worked in his home.
+In another scene, Joseph Smith is criticized by Cowdery for the martial affair he had with Fanny Alger, whom historians say was Joseph Smith’s first plural wife.
+The entire scene could have been confusing to anyone with no knowledge of Smith’s relationship with a female teenager who worked in his home.
 It was in the spring of 1836 when Emma Smith–Joseph’s first wife– “went to the barn and saw him and Fanny in the barn together alone.
 She looked through a crack and saw the transaction!!!
 She told me this story too was verily true.”
 In real life (but not cited in the movie), Cowdery called this a “dirty, nasty, filthy affair.”
 Of course, the scandal is not detailed in the movie.
 Imagine the surprise of those moviegoers who go home and do a search on Fanny Alger!
 (I recommend it1) A can of unopened worms, for sure.

-A scene that misleads happens when Joseph Smith is murdered at the Carthage Jail.
-A viewer could wonder how Smith all of a sudden had gotten himself in such a predicament that led to his death.
-There is little discussed about why he was in jail in the first place.
+The scene portraying Joseph Smith’s murder at the Carthage Jail glorifies Smith as a martyr.
+A viewer could wonder how Smith all of a sudden had gotten himself in such a predicament that led to his death, yet there is little discussed about why he was in jail in the first place.
 Of course, there is a historical reason for this.
 In his capacity as mayor of Nauvoo, the prophet had ordered the illegal destruction of the printing press that produced the first and only edition of the Nauvoo Expositor, a newspaper put together by former members who criticized Smith’s secret polygamous affairs.
 David Whitmer’s opposition to polygamy is never detailed, but he once said, “I do not endorse polygamy or spiritual wifeism.
 It is a great evil, shocking to the moral sense, and the more so, because practiced in the name of religion.
 It is of man and not God, and is especially forbidden in the Book of Mormon itself.”

 It was also not explained how Smith used a smuggled pistol to defend himself and his friends.
-Of course, a Mormon can argue that Smith was entitled to defending himself while he was incarcerated in a jail.
-Still, the producer did not give the viewers the accurate detail so they could be allowed make a conclusion about Smith firing several shots and killing two of his attackers.
+Of course, a Mormon can argue that Smith was entitled to defend himself while he was incarcerated.
+Still, the producer did not give the viewers the accurate detail so they could be allowed make a reasonable conclusion about Smith firing several shots and killing two of his attackers.
 Creative license is certainly a part of any movie, but purposely leaving out pertinent facts is not fair.
 For more information on the murder of Smith, see Final Moments at Carthage Jail and the Death of Joseph Smith.

 Let’s write down everything we know about the three witnesses: